SeaBoiii/seaboiii.github.io/novel/echoes-of-us/Chapter22.md

 ---
+layout: chapter
+novel: echoes-of-us
+order: 22
-title: Chapter 22 - The Quiet Between the Lines
+Title: Chapter 22 - The Quiet Between the Lines
-layout: default
 ---

 ## Chapter 22: The Quiet Between the Lines